strongloop/strong-mq/README.md

 * `port` {String} Port to connect to (if supported by provider)
 * `...` As supported by the provider

-Example of declaring amqp, using an options object:
+Example of creating an amqp connection, using an options object:

     connection = clustemq.create({
         provider: 'amqp',